 The cheapest dark hardwood is hickory .
 The wood of hickory is yellowish-brown with a reddish-blue tinge, whereas the sapwood is a lighter brown.
 Its overall look creates a striking contrast between the light and dark hues, making it a favorite among furniture makers and woodworkers.

-Our Top Pick for the Cheapest Hardwoods: Maple
+My Top Pick for the Cheapest Hardwoods: Maple